Dan-Duran/tldr/README.md

 ---

+## Security Note / Disclaimer

+While this script only fetches raw HTML and parses text, you should exercise caution when summarizing content from unknown or potentially malicious sources.
+The script does not execute code from the fetched content, but downloading and handling untrusted material always carries risk.
+The author assumes no responsibility for any security issues, damages, or liabilities resulting from the use of this script against harmful URLs.

+---

 **Enjoy** your bullet-free, disclaimer-free, two-pass TL;DR Summarizer!
 If you have any questions, open an issue or reach out.
 Happy summarizing!